KimSSung/Deep-Composer-Classification/README.md

 ## Code Explanation
 #### Preprocess
-> Collected Midi dataset was preprocessed using [music21][music21_link], a toolkit for computer-aided musicology distributed by MIT.
+> Downloaded MAESTRO Midi dataset was preprocessed using [music21][music21_link], a toolkit for computer-aided musicology distributed by MIT.
 Preprocessing takes the following steps:
-> 1. Remove drum track (optional)
+> 1. Remove composers with too small number of data.
 > 2. Extract notes from each instrument track
 > 3. Divide into 0.05 second units
 > 4. Mark note information on 3d matrix